Spiranthes tuberosa Raf.

 Flowering - August - October.

-Other info. - This is a fairly common species in Missouri.
-The plant can be identified by its tiny white flowers which are in a single spiral around the axis of the inflorescence.
+Other info. - This is a fairly common species in Missouri, though it is restricted mostly to the southeastern half of the state.
+In fact, Missouri lies at the northwestern corner of the plant's natural range, which extends eastward to the Atlantic Coast and southward to the Gulf coast.
+Many species of Spiranthes appear similar.
+This one is characterized by having a single spiral of flowers, which are small, and a smooth, glabrous inflorescence axis.
 Each plant typically has one tuberous root but some plants have the tuberous root persisting from the previous season and thus have two roots.